 The North American Veterinary Licensing Examination Council on Education requires a minimum pass rate of 80 percent on the licensing examination to maintain full accreditation.
 Since 2009, University of Missouri College of Veterinary Medicine graduates have had pass rate of 100 percent.

-Each year, the Veterinary Medical Teaching Hospital cares for about 17,000 hospitalized animals and thousands more on farms.
+Each year, the Veterinary Health Center cares for about 17,000 hospitalized animals and thousands more on farms.
 Many of these animals come from the Columbia area for primary care and emergency care, while others are referred by veterinarians throughout the Midwest for the College’s specialized clinical services.

-Specialized clinics within the Veterinary Medical Teaching Hospital include small animal, food animal and equine.
+Specialized clinics within the Veterinary Health Center include small animal, food animal and equine.